 After much research and deliberation, we narrowed down to 2 choices.

 Honda Jazz.
 The reason for this car are purely financial.
 This car is not as common as the Honda City or Toyota Vios.
 It’s affordable (approx. RM 106 k) and will surely fetch a healthy resale value.

 I already own a Honda and am happy with their service and after sales support.
 Test driving this car gives me no major suprises.
 Other than the fact that this is a lower end car than my current Accord, I am automatically at home driving it.
 The acceleration is not great but the power steering was wonderful.
 I could nip around corners easily.

 Peugeot 308 Turbo.
 This car is a little above my budget going for approx RM 113 k.
 A few things I really like about this is the colour.
 I love red and unfortunately, there’s not a lot of hatchbacks out there selling in this colour.
 The other thing is the moon roof.
 The current models don’t have this, but the upcoming ones in June / July will have a full moon rooftop.
 The acceleration on this car is amazing as well.
 Without a power steering, the car feels heavy around corners.
 But it has 6 airbags compared to the Honda Jazz’s 2 airbags, so of course it’s a much safer car.

 Ultimately, I know I am comparing a beautiful European car versus a Japanese mass produced car.
 They’re both completely different specs and classes.
 So I have to make a decision financially or emotionally.

-Update : I ended up getting myself something practical.
+[Update] I ended up getting myself something practical.
 The head wins over the heart this time.
-I got myself a grey colour Honda City.
-A nippy city car that serves all my needs, practically.
+I got myself a grey Honda City.
+A nippy city car that serves all my needs in a practical checklist.